Bastelschlumpf/SnorkTracker/README.md

      * Now we can flash the program to the Wemos chip by clicking 'Sketch | upload'
      * Unplug and plug again the Wemos module to the usb cable and start immediately the serial monitor of the Arduino IDE 'Tools | Serial monitor'.
-     * If everything is correct you can see an access-point in the Wi-Fi of your computer and you can connect to the browser interface by calling the ip in your browser.
+     * If everything is correct you can see an access-point in the WiFi of your computer and you can connect to the browser interface by calling the ip in your browser.
        The software works in a captive way, so you can enter a dummy (not https) url and the system should redirect you to the web interface.
-For example http://dummy.com If this does not work find out the new ip via your Wi-Fi router interface.
+For example http://dummy.com If this does not work find out the new ip via your WiFi router interface.
    * If the software works fine on the usb cable then you can plug the wemos into the board and connect a power supply.
      Check again the connectivity.